diwakarDrs/DeepLearning-Projects/Malarial_cell_detection/README.md

 See [Keras applications](https://keras.io/applications/) for more available models such as DenseNet, MobilNet, NASNet, etc.

-### UI Modification

-Modify files in `templates` and `static` directory.

-`index.html`, `base.html` for the UI and `main.js` for all the behaviors

 ## Deployment

-To deploy it for public use, you need to upload this app on heroku or other python enabled server.
-However heroku is pretty good at recognising and running python apps.
-There is also a free version!
+To deploy in cloud, we can upload this app on heroku or other python enabled server.

 ## More resources

-Check Siraj's ["How to Deploy a Keras Model to Production"](https://youtu.be/f6Bf3gl4hWY) video.
-The corresponding [repo](https://github.com/llSourcell/how_to_deploy_a_keras_model_to_production).

 [Building a simple Keras + deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html).